Country Club Plaza

 No analysis available

-Concrete construction is strongly supported by the MLS history, with 19 of 20 current listings showing CONCRE in construction materials.
-None of the public remarks suggest a rebuild or material change, so this appears to be a stable building-level characteristic rather than copy-paste noise.
+Concrete construction is strongly supported by the MLS history: 20 out of 20 current listings show CONCRE in construction materials.
+The public remarks do not explicitly repeat the material, but they consistently describe a high-rise condo tower/building, which aligns with the MLS data.
+This appears to be stable building-level information, not a copy-paste anomaly.

 Mixed evidence: 5 of 20 current MLS listings check 'DOUWAL' (double-wall) which supports inclusion, but no public remarks in the sampled listings mention 'double wall' or 'double-wall construction'.
 The MLS checkbox presence across some listings suggests some units/buildings may have double-wall construction, but agent copy/paste or inconsistent checking means confidence is moderate rather than high.